mortefin/Hedone/readme.txt

 Here's what it does (with some exceptions), for everything it reads:

-1. Splits the message into clauses (usually just by noticing the periods and commas), and preforms actions 2- for each clause
+1. Splits the message into clauses (usually just by noticing the smiles and stars), and preforms actions 2- for each clause

 2. Turns the words into variables, editing them when needed.
 Plural words turn into their non-plural forms, certain words are joined and treated as if they're only one word (example: "Wonder Woman"), words with punctuation lose their punctuation.
 This is done so the AI knows which concept in its semantic network each word is referencing.